ljerachel/COMP2042-CW-hcyjl6/README.md

 BallModel- radius A and radius B - put into one variable radius

 SOLID principles
-single responsibility:
-Brick - crack class taken out
+-single responsibility: Brick - crack class taken out

 liskov substitution:
-ball and bricks object can be substituted by the inherited classes instances
+-ball and bricks object can be substituted by the inherited classes instances

 DESIGN PRINCIPLES
 singleton:
-Player controller class - player is only instantiated once, the constructor is set to private so the class cannot be instantiated in other claseses, the player controller object is referenced with getInstance() method
+-Player controller class - player is only instantiated once, the constructor is set to private so the class cannot be instantiated in other claseses, the -player controller object is referenced with getInstance() method

 Factory:
-brickFactory - to facilitate modifying and additions to the type of bricks ballFactory - to make it easier to be maintained and modified, especially in the case where there are different types of balls to be added.
+-brickFactory - to facilitate modifying and additions to the type of bricks -ballFactory - to make it easier to be maintained and modified, especially in the case where there are different types of balls to be added.

 MVC
-Ball, Brick, Player, Gameboard classes were split into Model, View, Controller
+-Ball, Brick, Player, Gameboard classes were split into Model, View, Controller

 ADDITIONS